nypesap/nypesap.github.io/1909SPS08/premier-support.md

 3. Guaranteed Fiori Apps' Usage adjustments for each SAP system upgrade
 4. Monthly review with current issues resolution and report of Fiori Apps' Usage status

-Nype LTD offers The Premier support as a service paid monthly.
+Nype LTD offers The Premier support as a service paid yearly.
 Contact our project manager at gm@nypesap.com for detailed offer.